serk03/horiseon-refactor/README.md

 - Use the navigation links at top to immediately navigate to corresponding section below.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
--Search Engine Optimization - clicking on this navigation link will take you to the Search Engine Optimization section below.
+-Search Engine Optimization - By clicking on this navigation it link will take you to the Search Engine Optimization section below.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
--Online Reputation Management - clicking on this navigation link will take you to the Search Engine Optimization section below.
+-Online Reputation Management - By clicking on this navigation it link will take you to the Search Engine Optimization section below.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
--Social Media Marketing - clicking on this navigation link will take you to the Search Engine Optimization section below.
+-Social Media Marketing - By clicking on this navigation link it will take you to the Search Engine Optimization section below.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 - You can use the scroll functionality on your mouse to either move up or down on the website.